 Increasing Visibility Vs. Self-Promotion

 This does not mean that you should get busy advertising yourself, which would only make you unpopular.
 That said, you still need to become more prominent – albeit diplomatically – with the authorities.
 You do this by indicating that you are ready to contribute to the business in more responsible ways.

 Obviously, a great deal of tact is involved in this.
-The last thing you want is to find yourself labelled as over-ambitious.
+The last thing you want is to find yourself labeled as over-ambitious.
 Getting noticed at work begins with learning more about:

 - The business